mattwaite/JOUR491-Data-Visualization/Assignments/1_Installations/installing_jupyter_notebook.md

 7. Activate your new environment by typing `source activate dataviz` on a Mac/Linux and `activate dataviz` on a Windows machine.
 8. Now let's install R and a ton of packages.
 To do that, we'll use Anaconda's R Essentials.
 Type `conda install r-essentials` and wait for it to finish.
 9. Let's check if Jupyter Notebook is installed correctly by typing `jupyter notebook` and watching to see if a browser pops up with stuff in it.
 It should use your default browser.
 10. On the top right of the browser, you should see a dropdown menu called New.
-Click that, and go down to Notebooks and R. Click R.
+Click that, and under Notebooks you should see R.

-11. In the new window, in the first cell, type the following: `words <- "Hello World!"`.
-Then hit enter and type `print(words)`
-12. Underneath the Cell dropdown menu, you'll see a triangle pointing to the right into a line.
-Clicking that executes your command (which you want to do).
-Or, you can hold shift and hit enter to execute the command.
-When you do that, it should say "Hello World!" below the cell with your code in it.
-13. Marvel at what you have done.
-You've created an entire virtual environment, installed software into it without harming your computer, opened up a browser based code editor and executed some R. Cool, eh?
+If you see R there, then go download [this notebook](https://www.dropbox.com/s/1mn03dbf18llah1/Hello%20World%20in%20R.ipynb?dl=0), open it with Jupyter Notebooks and follow along with it.

-14. Go to File > Close and Halt.
-15. Go to your terminal and hit control C and say yes to shutting down he Jupyter server.
-16. Your last step of the day: Type `source deactivate` on a Mac/Linux or `deactivate` on Windows.
+When you are done, go to File > Close and Halt.
+Then go to your terminal and hit control C and say yes to shutting down he Jupyter server.
+Your last step of the day: Type `source deactivate` on a Mac/Linux or `deactivate` on Windows.
 This exits out of your environment and returns you to your normal computer.

 We will do that every time we use this dataviz environment: We'll activate it when we start and deactivate it when we stop.